AdobeDocs/campaign-web.en/help/v8/workflows/activities/fork.md

 # Fork {#fork}

-The **Fork** activity allows you to create outbound transitions to start several activities at the same time.
+The **Fork** activity is a **Flow control** activity.
+It allows you to create outbound transitions to start several activities at the same time.

-The **Fork** activity allows you to carry out several different activities independently within the same workflow.

 ## Configuration